Zingabopp/BeatSaberModdingTools.Tasks/README.md

 |ZipPath|string|Full path to the created zip file.
 Empty if the file could not be created.|
 <h2> GenerateManifest </h2>
 <small>Added in 1.4.1</small><br>
-Generates a BSIPA manifest file.
+Generates a BSIPA manifest file.<br>

 Inputs:
 |Name|Type|Required?|Description|